 STRESS AND TRAUMA DISORDERS

 Stress is a part of day-day life and can affect a person both psychologically and physically.
-Acute stress episodes occur on many days, causing symptoms like irritation, anxiety, palpitation, muscle tension, and feeling tired.
+Episodic acute stress occurs on many days in response to a particular stressful situation or accumulated stress, causing symptoms like irritation, anxiety, palpitation, muscle tension, and feeling tired.
 Ongoing daily stress lasting beyond a month, makes it chronic stress.
 Long-term chronic stress can increase the risk of developing conditions like depression and anxiety, as well as high BP, cardiovascular disease, weight gain, lowered immunity, and other medical conditions.
 Stress is also associated with increased rates of alcohol and substance abuse.
 Chronic stress management is central to the modern lifestyle.

-However, psychological disorders described here are caused by a specific episode or disturbing traumatic event causing intense or acute stress.
+However, psychological disorders described here are caused by a specific episode or disturbing traumatic event causing intense stress.
 These are:

 It is seen after an unsettling event like the loss of a loved one, relationship breakdown (divorce, separation, etc.), loss of job, change of residence or environment, financial loss, illness, etc. It usually begins within 3 months of the event and subsides in 6 months, beyond which an alternate diagnosis is considered.